TropicWiden/OuterWilds-Summer2026ModJam-EchoesOfTheObserver/README.md

 ![Echoes of the Observer](banner.jpg)

+So sorry to everyone who has been struggling with the bugs.
+I am currently working on a complete remake of the mod, and I plan to release the new version on the 18th.
+The remake will fix all the known bugs and provide more hints to help you reach the true ending.

 # Echoes of the Observer

 A story mod for *Outer Wilds*, created by Known-Mouse for the Summer 2026 Outer Wilds Mod Jam.